 Go to the Home tab and locate the Style group.

-From the drop-down list, click the small arrow for Conditional Formatting, and then click Highlight Cells Rules.
+Click the small arrow for Conditional Formatting from the drop-down list, and then click Highlight Cells Rules.
 Finally, select Duplicate Values.

 The method is perfect if we want to remove duplicates in a single column.

 How to find unique or duplicate values using multiple columns?

-Because the conditional formatting is not able the work with records across rows, we will apply a small trick.
-Create a helper column and use the CONCAT function to create a single string without spaces.
+Because conditional formatting cannot work with records across rows, we will apply a small trick.
+First, create a helper column and use the CONCAT function to create a single string without spaces.

 We’ll use this combined column to check for duplicates in more than one column.

 The first three steps are the same as the single-column example: